zhopp/homeops/README.md

 talhelper genconfig
 ```

+If this is your first time installing Talos, follow the below steps:
 download the ISO that matches your talconfig setings:
 ```sh
 talhelper genurl iso | xargs wget -P ~/Downloads